michaelthatsit/mod/50-55mm Ball (Thinner Bezel)/1. What you need to prepare/readme.md

 # How to Order from JLC3DP

 You’ve probably already downloaded the required files.
+[Go to the site](https://jlc3dp.com/3d-printing-quote?spm=Jlc3dp.Homepage.1011.d1)
-Go to the site, log in, and drag & drop the files.
+, log in, and drag & drop the files.
 STEP or STL files are both fine.
 I uploaded STEP files (STL versions were shared upon user request).
 ![JLC3DP Upload Screenshot](https://github.com/Dexter-KBD/mod/blob/5a2223908f62b79b6bb7cffa3ec54ed72d958ed7/50-55mm%20Ball%20(Thinner%20Bezel)/Image/What%20you%20need%20to%20prepare/jlc1.png?raw=true)

 Select the same options as shown in the image.